 Goal and Objectives

-Therefore, while our goal is to conserve the biodiversity of the Chocó ecosystem, our vision is a productive landscape where quality livelihoods co-exist in symbiosis with biodiversity.
+Our goal is to conserve the biodiversity of the Chocó ecosystem, our vision is a productive landscape where quality livelihoods co-exist in symbiosis with biodiversity.
 Within biodiversity we include agricultural and naturally occurring diversity.